danieldeitch1/wis_python_final_project/README.md

 <br>The workflow has four steps:
 <br>**A. <ins>Upload data for diagnosis</ins>:**
 <br>In the first step the user can pick and upload a table of EPINuc data from his own personal computer.
+<br>Upload a file to analyze is done pressing the "choose file" button followed by clicking the "submit" button.

 <ins>Requirements and quality assurance</ins>:
 * The data should be a table/matrix in a `.csv` or `.xls` format